Sunnfast/NIST-800-53/questionnaire.md

 **AC-6(2): Does your organization have a policy that requires users of system accounts or roles with access to security functions use non-privileged accounts when accessing nonsecurity functions?**

 > Yes.
 Nine Houses mandates that users with privileged accounts also maintain separate, non-privileged user accounts for routine business operations.
-This policy is outlined in our Acceptable Use and Privilege Access Policy, and enforced through system login configurations and user education.
+This policy is outlined in our Acceptable Use and Privilege Access Policy, and enforced through system login configurations and annual cybersecurity trainings.

 **AC-6(3): Does your organization have a policy that requires authorized network access in order to use privileged commands?
 If so, where is this policy documented?**